Feature Articles: Food, Fitness and Additives and Supplements

 - Any product intended to supplement the diet, which contains at least one of these ingredients: vitamins, minerals, herbs or other botanicals, amino acids, metabolites or combinations of these ingredients.

 - Usually taken in pill, capsule, tablet or liquid form.

-- Labeled as "dietary supplement."
-Not for use as the sole item of a meal or diet.
+- Labeled as “dietary supplement.”
+Not for use as a meal replacement.

 Do I need a dietary supplement?